-- 1. While on a call, press (Special), and then dial 385.
+- 1. While on a call, press (Special), and then dial 385, or press the RECORD-A-CALL menu button (5340 IP Phones only).
 REQUESTING RECORD-A-CALL appears. - Enter the voice mailbox number where you want the recording to be saved.
 RECORD-A-CALL IN PROGRESS appears, and both you and the calling party hear a confirmation tone (if enabled).